porterjamesj/virtualenvwrapper.el/README.md

 then the new virtualenv will be created in that directory.
 If you keep your virtualenvs in different places (i.e. `venv-location` is a list), then the new virtualenv will be created in the current default directory.
-Also callable noninteracively as `(venv-mkvirtualenv "name")`.
+Also callable noninteractively as `(venv-mkvirtualenv "name")`.

 #### `venv-rmvirtualenv`

 Prompt for the name of a virutalenv and delete it.
-Also callable noninteracively as `(venv-rmvirtualenv "name")`.
+Also callable noninteractively as `(venv-rmvirtualenv "name")`.

 #### `venv-lsvirtualenv`